zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

 void f(T&& param);                  // not rvalue reference
 ```

-T&& has two meanings.
+`T&&` has two meanings.
 One meaning is rvalue reference, to identify objects that may be moved from.
-Another meaning is universal reference, either rvalue or lvalue reference, they are permitted to bind to rvalues or lvalues, const or non const, volatile or non volatile.
+Another meaning is universal reference, either rvalue or lvalue reference, they are permitted to bind to rvalues or lvalues, `const` or non `const`, `volatile` or non `volatile`.

 Universal references arise in template parameters and auto declarations.
 ```cpp